OctopusDeploy/docs/docs/administration/high-availability/configure/auto-scaling-high-availability-nodes.md

 ---
 title: Auto Scaling High Availability Nodes
-description: What to consider if you want to use auto-scaling technology to automatically scale out your Octopus Server High Availability Cluster.
+description: What to consider if you want to use auto-scaling technology to scale out your Octopus Server High Availability Cluster automatically.
 position: 50
 ---

-Cloud providers, such as AWS and Azure, provide the ability to automatically scale out and scale in virtual machines.
-It is possible to leverage that technology to automatically add and remove nodes from your Octopus High Availability cluster, but there are a few gotchas.
+Cloud providers, such as AWS and Azure, provide the ability to scale out and scale in virtual machines automatically.
+It is possible to leverage that technology to automatically add and remove nodes from your Octopus High Availability cluster, but there are a few pitfalls to note.

 :::warning
 At this time, we don't recommend auto-scaling if you are using polling tentacles.
 Polling tentacles must poll _all_ the nodes of your High Availability cluster.
 That requires [additional configuration](docs/administration/high-availability/maintain/polling-tentacles-with-ha.md).
-Attempting to perform that additional configuration using auto scaling will only result in frustration and errors.
+Attempting to perform that additional configuration using auto-scaling will only result in frustration and errors.
 :::

-## Adding New Nodes via Scale Out event
+## Adding New Nodes via Scale-Out event

-A scale-in event occurs with the auto-scaling technology decides it is time to create a new virtual machine, either via a schedule or a metric based trigger.
+A scale-in event is when auto-scaling technology decides it is time to create a new virtual machine via a schedule or a metric-based trigger.
 Octopus High Availablity is designed for new nodes to come online at random intervals.
 When you create a new node, an entry is added to the `OctopusServerNodes` table with a default task cap of `5`.
 That node will start picking up tasks to process within 60 seconds.
-A scale out event is treated no differently than a person manually creating a VM and configuring as a new node via the UI.
+A scale-out event is treated no differently than a person manually creating a VM and configuring as a new node via the UI.

-The sections below will walk you through _how_ to automate the adding of new nodes via a script.
+The sections below will walk you through _how_ to automate adding new nodes via a script.

 ### Downloading Octopus Deploy

 All nodes in the Octopus High Availability cluster must be running the same version of Octopus Deploy.
-The version can be retrieved via the API by going to `[ServerURL]/api`, for example `https://samples.octopus.app/api`.
+The server version is returned from the API by going to `[ServerURL]/api`, for example, `https://samples.octopus.app/api`.

 ![the version number from the api](images/retrieve-version-from-api.png)

 :::hint
-Unlike most API calls, the `/api` endpoint does not require an api key.
+Unlike most API calls, the `/api` endpoint does not require an API key.
 :::

 Once you have the version, you can then download that from the Octopus Deploy website (or use [Chocolatey](https://chocolatey.org)).
 The URL to use is `https://download.octopusdeploy.com/octopus/Octopus.[Version]-x64.msi`, for example: `https://download.octopusdeploy.com/octopus/Octopus.2021.3.6053-x64.msi`.